webbertakken/takken.io/posts/choosing-the-right-stack.md

 **Requirements:**

-*   Easy for me to change and extend
+*   Easy to change and extend
 *   Search engine friendly
 *   May not take longer than a weekend or two to set up